 Youngsville is a somewhat small city located in the state of Louisiana.
 With a population of 11,961 people and two constituent neighborhoods, Youngsville is the 61st largest community in Louisiana.
-Much of the housing stock in Youngsville was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Youngsville economy is robust, and that jobs or other amenities are attracting an influx of new residents.
+Youngsville has seen a significant amount of newer housing growth in recent years.
+Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
 This seems to be the case in Youngsville, where the median household income is $97,043.00.

 Youngsville real estate is some of the most expensive in Louisiana, although Youngsville house values don't compare to the most expensive real estate in the U.S.